freeman-lab/glsl-basic-light-direction/README.md

-# glsl-scene-light-direction
+# glsl-light-direction

-GLSL function for computing lighting direction in scenes.
-Designed for use as a shader component with [`glslify`](https://github.com/stackgl/glslify).
+GLSL function for computing lighting direction.
+Designed for use as a shader component with [`glslify`](https://github.com/stackgl/glslify) and [`glsl-light`](https://github.com/freeman-lab/glsl-light).

 ## install